LineaLabs/lineapy/README.md

 stores the semantics of your code into a database, which we are working on exposing as well.

-We are working to add support for more Python constructs.
-We currently don't support much control flow, function mutation, or all function definitions.

 ```bash
 $ lineapy --help